gpennington/django-ping/README.rst

 ===========

 Django Ping is utility that provides a lightweight endpoint for availability and uptime monitoring services.
-It also provides hooks for testing stack components and reporting them via JSON or XML.
+It also provides hooks for testing stack components and reporting them via JSON.

 Installation
 ------------